xiyaozhuang/ddpm-alzheimer-mri-128/README.md

 To create sample plots run the `scripts/plot.py` file after training.

-Note that the input samples and noisy sample images can be plotted prior to training by removing `plot_output_sample()` from `plot.py` and should not be very computationally expensive.
+Note that the input samples and noisy sample images can be plotted prior to training by removing `plot_output_sample()` from `scripts/plot.py` and should not be very computationally expensive.

+### Inference

+To generate MRI scans from the pretrained model see the `inference.ipynb` notebook for an example!